 The Merchants Trust PLC was founded in 1889 by some of the leading financiers and lawyers of the day.

-Established in 1889, The Merchants Trust celebrated its 125th anniversary in 2014, having successfully navigated a variety of market conditions – and several world conflicts - throughout its 125+ year history.
+Established in 1889, The Merchants Trust celebrates its 130th anniversary in 2019, having successfully navigated a variety of market conditions – and several world conflicts - throughout its 130 year history.